twelvesec/RogueLDAP/README.md

 # RogueLDAP

-This is a lightweight Rogue LDAP server based on the JNDIExploit-1 written from fihong.
+This is a lightweight Rogue LDAP server which is a modification of the JNDIExploit-1 written from feihong.